7 Summer Fundraising Ideas That Actually Work

 1. Water Balloon Fight

+Nothing says summer more than a water balloon fight!
 This is a great summer fundraising idea, especially if you are trying to raise funds for a school or a college society.
-Everyone will appreciate the opportunity get outside, have fun, and cool down during a hot summer day.
+Everyone will appreciate the opportunity to get outside, have fun, and cool down during a hot summer day.

-For example, you could charge an admission fee to join the fun or you could charge $1 for every water balloon.
+For example, you could charge an event admission fee to join the fun or you could charge $1 for every water balloon.

 You can organize the water balloon fight as a standalone event or as part of a bigger summer event (e.g. a party or a summer picnic).